Massage Runners

 For example, thigh pain may be caused by poor lumbar mobility.
 The thigh could thus compensate for the shortening of the hip flexors.
 The body is like a system of weights and pulleys.
 When one muscle experiences fatigue through overuse, another muscle will compensate, in an attempt to restore the body’s equilibrium.

 Last but not least, massage promotes relaxation.
 By relaxing the muscles, it also helps to calm the mind and reduce stress.
-It helps runners energize them after a long run or training session.
+For runners, it helps to energize them after a long run or training session.

 Jogging is a very beneficial activity for the body, and even more so when it includes rest and muscle-relaxation sessions!